 Recognizing the value of the Mathematics Clinic, the National Science Foundation has provided two major grants: one to develop the clinic, and the other to bring new mathematicians to Claremont.
 To date, 52 postdoctoral mathematicians have participated in and benefited from the clinic experience.

-Students receive credit for their work in the Mathematics Clinic.
+Students receive course credit for their work in the Mathematics Clinic.